 With all children home until further notice, and the likelihood of increasingly restricted activities there are increasing numbers of home-schooling and home entertainment resources being shared on social media.

 If, like me, you’re all of sudden thrust into the role of primary educator (on top of parent, job, household, life, self-care) here’s a list of great resources in our Veterinary Woman Home-School guide.
 Please contact us if you have any to add.
-A big shout out to Greg Dickens who I was vet school with.
-He’s a vet-entomologist and his facebook live session on bugs was brill.
+A big shout out to Greg Dickens – a vet-entomologist and his facebook live session on bugs are brill.
+Joe Wicks – fitness instructor and school fitness ambassador – is running PE sessions for kids 9am every weekday via his youtube channel.
+He’s also donating proceeds from advertising on this to the NHS.

 Support for YOU